alifwahid/alifwahid.github.io/_posts/2018-11-22-forever-is-composed-of-nows.md

 1. Around 30% of the suburbs will experience rain at some point tomorrow, but there's no indication as to which ones.
 2. Around 30% of the meteorologists in the committee agree that it will rain at some point tomorrow, but there's no consensus as to when.

-Even though it's a simplified example, it nonetheless illustrates an important difference between static and dynamic views of probability.
-On the one hand, a static view of probability means that the two interpretations above are mutually exclusive: so it's either the first or the second, but not both.
+Even though it's a simplified example, it nonetheless illustrates an important difference between static and dynamic views of randomness.
+On the one hand, a static view of randomness means that the two interpretations above are mutually
+exclusive: so it's either the first or the second, but not both.
 On the other hand, a dynamic view means that both are valid along with the added specification of *where* and *when* it's likely to rain.

 The dynamic view is indeed what modern [weather forecasting][weatherlink]